-Figure 5 Mean total dissolved solid contents (mg/L) per site per decade for the Nashwaak watershed.
+Figure 4 Mean total dissolved solid contents (mg/L) per site per decade for the Nashwaak watershed.
 Error bars represent standard deviation.

-Field measurements of TDS contents were available for selected sites from the 1980s and 2000s and for all sampled sites in 2017 (Fig. 5).
+Field measurements of TDS contents were available for selected sites from the 1980s and 2000s and for all sampled sites in 2017 and 2018 (Fig. 4).
 TDS contents were, in general, lowest in the 2000s and highest in the 1980s.
-Most results were within the 25 to 50 mg/L range (now considered the normal range for the Nashwaak Watershed) with the headwater sites having slightly lower values (20 -30 mg/L).
+Most results were within the 25 to 50 mg/L range (now considered the normal range for the Nashwaak Watershed) with the headwater sites having slightly lower values (15 -30 mg/L).

 Potential sources of TDS include agricultural and residential run-off, storm-water run-off, and road salts.
 TDS may also arise from weathering of rocks and erosion of soils, which could explain the elevated levels at the mouth of the Tay and near Durham Bridge and Penniac Stream where soils mining is more common.
+Currieburg, at the mouth of Ryan Brook, may have had high levels in 2018 due to work being done to replace a culvert upstream.